Ghara, Nepal

 Ghara (घार) is a village situated in Annapurna Rural Municipality, Nepal, in the north part of the Myagdi district.
-It is surrounded by similar villages such as: Khibang, Ghorepani, Phalate, Shikha, Swara and Paudwar.
+It is surrounded by similar villages such as: Khibang, Ghorepani, Phalate, Shikha, Swata and Paudwar.

 It is connected to the district headquarters in Beni Bazar, approximately 90 km NW from Pokhara, by a rough agricultural road.
 The village consists of rustic houses with stone walls and roofs.
 It is part of the Annapurna trekking trail and Annapurna Circuit Trail (Ghorepani, Poon Hill, Bhurung Tatopani, Muktinath Trek).